rvsitebuilder/developer-docs/en/installation.md

 RVsitebuilder 7 can also install on every domain name. **If you have a Host Provider who provides you a control panel account by Control Panel Installation above.
 You don't have to install it by yourself and can ignore this.**

+### Step 1 Get a domain name

-1. Get a domain name on a server that already has RVsitebuilder license from your host provider or find one in our [hosting partners](https://rvsitebuilder.com/hosting-partner/) list.
+Get a domain name on a server that already has RVsitebuilder license from your host provider or find one in our [hosting partners](https://rvsitebuilder.com/hosting-partner/) list.

+### Step 2 Domain configuration

-2. Make your domain configuration meet with the following requirements.
+Make your domain configuration meet with the following requirements.

 - Domain name must run on PHP7.1.3 or above.
 - php extension: 'mysqlnd','pdo','gd','curl','iconv','mbstring','zip','posix_getpwuid','json'
 - php ini config 'memory_limit' => 64M
 - Firewall on your server doesn't block the following domains.
   download.rvglobalsoft.com
   Files.mirror1.rvsitebuilder.com

+### Step 3 Create a database

-3. Create a database, perform the following steps to create the MySQL database.
+Create a database, perform the following steps to create the MySQL database.

-<h3>cPanel Control panel</h3>
+#### cPanel Control panel

 1. Click icon to create MySQL® databases.